LPGhatguy/rojo-plugin/README.md

 <div>&nbsp;</div>

-Rojo is a flexible multi-tool designed for creating robust Roblox projects.
-It's in early development, but is still useful for many projects.

-This is the repository containing the Roblox Studio plugin only.

-For more details, and to file issues, go to [the main Rojo repository](https://github.com/LPGhatguy/rojo).
+## The rojo-plugin repository has been merged back into [the main Rojo repository](https://github.com/LPGhatguy/rojo).
+This repository only exists as an archive.

 ## Working on Rojo Plugin
 Make sure you have the latest releases of: